-UNITED STATES DISTRICT COURT NORTHERN DISTRICT OF NEW YORK

-(YOUR FULL NAME)

-Plaintiff,

-Civil Action No. (Judge's initials)

-Complaint

-(LIST EACH AND EVERY PERSON YOU WISH TO SUE, BY NAME)
+UNITED STATES DISTRICT (NORTHERN DISTRICT OF N (YOUR FULL NAME) v.
+(LIST EACH AND EVERY PE WISH TO SUE, BY NAME) Plaintiff, Civil Case No (Judge's initials) Complaint Defendant(s).

-Defendant(s).

-When you first submit a complaint you will not know the civil action number or the names of the assigned Judges, so you can leave those spaces blank in the caption.
+When you first submit a complaint, you will not know the civil action number or the names of the assigned Judges, so you can leave those spaces blank in the caption.
 The Clerk will assign your case a number when your complaint is accepted for filing.
-Once your action is assigned a civil action number, that number must appear on each and every document pertaining to your lawsuit that you file with the Court.
+Once your action is assigned a civil case number, that number must appear on each and every document pertaining to your lawsuit that you file with the Court.
 Likewise, if your complaint is accepted for filing, the Clerk will typically assign one District Judge and one Magistrate Judge to your case.
 All documents must include the initials of both Judges, once they have been assigned.